tmr08c/tmr08c.github.io/content/blog/2022/02/taking-breaks/index.md

 ---
 title: "Taking Breaks"
-date: "2022-02-27T14:08:13.265Z"
+date: "2022-02-27T18:08:13.265Z"
 categories: ["productivity", "work-life balance"]
 ---

 I recently joined a weekly "life retro" group that some former teammates have been running.
-Similar to how [sprint retros](https://www.scrum.org/resources/what-is-a-sprint-retrospective) provide an opportunity for teams to discuss how they are doing building software, this group has been using the retro format to discuss how they are doing building their lives.
+Similar to how a [sprint retrospective](https://www.scrum.org/resources/what-is-a-sprint-retrospective) provides teams the opportunity to discuss how they are doing building software, this group has been using the retro format to discuss how they are doing building their lives.
 Specifically, they ask "what went well, that we want to keep doing" and "what went poorly, that we want to do differently."

 During my first session, my answer to what went poorly was a feeling of being behind on my work tasks.
 More accurately, it was my reaction to this feeling.
 I tried to "fix" the problem by working more; this meant staying later and taking fewer, shorter breaks.